-People who are trans and gender diverse deserve that support as much as anyone else.
-We have a legal duty to improve care both from the Health and Care Act 2022 and the Equality Act 2010 but we also have a moral duty to improve this simply because it’s the right thing to do.
+People who are trans and gender diverse deserve palliative and end of life care as much as anyone else.
+We have a legal duty to improve care both from the Health and Care Act 2022 and the Equality Act 2010, as well as a moral duty to improve palliative care for all.

 This report highlights the perspectives and experiences of trans and gender diverse people and the people close to them.
 It includes insight from LGBTQ+ organisations and more than a hundred individuals working in palliative and end of life care.

 Being Ready – a project in partnership with GIRES

 ‘Being Ready’ is a project researching trans and gender diverse experiences of dying, death and bereavement.
 It is led by GIRES, who are working to create evidence-based training for professionals working in the sector.